 We take referrals from any area of the hospital.
 In your role within the critical care team you may be asked to provide care for a patient in any of these areas.

-We have more than 200 members of nursing staff, a physiotherapy team led by Phil Howard, an occupational therapist Sharon Barker, critical care pharmacy team led by Luke Alderson and dietetics team led by Rachel Edson.
+We have more than 200 members of nursing staff, a physiotherapy team led by Andrea Henderson, occupational therapists Sharon Barker and Charlotte Jordan, critical care pharmacy team led by Luke Alderson and dietetics team led by Rachel Edson.

 We are aware that every doctor has a different level of prior experience and knowledge.
 We do not expect you to always know what to do but you should always ask if you are unsure.